microsoft/dotnet/docs/enabling-the-latest-ryujit.md

 # How to enable a RyuJIT CTP

+**Updated (July 2015)**: [RyuJIT](http://blogs.msdn.com/b/dotnet/archive/2015/07/20/announcing-net-framework-4-6.aspx#ryujit) has shipped!
+You can download it with the [.NET Framework 4.6](http://blogs.msdn.com/b/dotnet/archive/2015/07/20/announcing-net-framework-4-6.aspx#net-framework-46).
+There is no longer any need to install the RyuJIT CTP.

 Download and install the latest [RyuJIT](http://aka.ms/RyuJIT) now.

 RyuJIT only works on 64-bit editions of Windows Vista and Windows Server 2008 and later.